TLe2023/CarPricePrediction/README.md

 ###### Price and Fuel features:

-- Diesel cars are the most expensive, followed by eletric cars and other powered source cars.
+- Diesel cars are the most expensive, followed by eletric cars and other sources to power cars.
 - However, many cars available in the dataset are gas and have lower prices

 ###### Price and Condition features: